Skip to content

 - Use = to explicitly replace entire dicts or lists

-- Use ~ to delete keys (idempotent - no error if missing)
+- Use ~ to delete keys (errors if key doesn't exist)

 Args: